localvoid/kivi/docs/guide/02_components.md

 its props type, state type and auxiliary data type with parametric types `ComponentDescriptor<P, S, D>`.

 Component descriptor provides a `createComponent` and `createRootComponent` methods to create component instances.
-`createRootComponent` method is used when component doesn't have any parents.

 ### Example